African Research Journal of Education and Social Sciences, Vol. 3, 2016

-Co-curriculum is a very important and essential part of an education system.
-It is the co-curriculum aspect of the education that prepares and moulds the student to be holistic.
-Nevertheless more emphasis has generally been given to the curriculum aspect resulting from the students‘inability to link the excellence in performance academically to the active participation in co-curriculum (Rashid & Sasidhar, 2005).
-This paper briefly examines the role of co-curriculum activities towards students’ social development.
+The study sought to establish the role of co-curricular activities in students’ social Development among students in Suneka Division of Kisii South District in Kenya.
+This was based on the understanding that the co-curriculum aspect of the education prepares and moulds the student to be holistic.
+However, more emphasis has generally been given to the regular curriculum aspect, which results to the students’ inability to link the excellence in academic performance to the active participation in co-curriculum (Rashid & Sasidhar, 2005).

 A considerable number of the respondents indicated that instilling discipline (26 per cent), building tolerance (23 per cent) and enhancing co-operation (19 per cent) were the key social values that co-curriculum activities helped to instill among students.
 A few indicated that co-curricular activities also helped in creating a sense of responsibility, improving students’ judgment, accepting defeat and improving moral values among students.
 Other contributions of co-curricular activities included helping some students to earn a living as a career, enhancing critical thinking, building self-confidence and earning self respect and respect for others and creating exposure.